Providing a detailed summary of our experiences from our six-country trip for those curious about Europe’s current travel conditions

 How did we get around

 We rented a car with Avis out of the Zurich Airport for 15 days and drove over 2,500 kilometers.
 We crossed country borders seven times.
 Driving through these countries was smooth, with excellent roads, good signage, and easy-to-find parking.
 Parking prices were low or free except in Munich, Zurich, and Strasbourg, which could get pricey.
-Gas prices were typical for Europe, about $8 a gallon and a few times below.
+Gas prices were typical for Europe, about $8 a gallon, and occasionally lower.
 Our total fuel cost for the entire trip was $450.
 We had a BMW Crossover type that used regular 95-octane gas.

 Exchange rate

 The dollar is strong.
-The euro was running about .94/.95 cents for a euro.
+The euro was running about 0.94 to 0.95 cents for a euro.
 We have never seen it this good during our travels.
-The Swiss franc was .98/.99 cents to the franc.
+The Swiss franc was 0.98 to 0.99 cents.
 We picked up some extra euros for future trips.

 Covid screening

 We had to provide proof of vaccinations to enter Switzerland and were never asked again after that.
-At the time, no Covid testing was required for Switzerland.
+At the time, no COVID-19 testing was required for Switzerland.

 To our surprise, every border crossing we drove through was open without stopping or checking vaccination status or green cards.
 Most did not even have border control officers visible.